tlh/sqnc/README.md

 to implement ideas very quickly and keep sqnc's codebase as small as possible.
 Unfortunately, the result is fairly inscrutable to anyone unacquainted with the macros and utility functions in use.
-You can refer to the file 'util.lisp' for implementation details.
+You can refer to the file \`util.lisp' for implementation details.
 I'll be converting it back into idiomatic Common Lisp in the near future to make it easier for others to understand and contribute.